-Extreme Networks Launches Regional Data Center in UAE
+Extreme Networks Launches Regional Data Center In Uae

 Here is a sampling of what Extreme Networks customers are saying:

-“The wireless network is the central nervous system of our operations, educational platform and communications.
-By deploying Extreme solutions, we''ve been able to establish a high performing, highly available network which becomes the foundation for us to offer advanced curriculum.
-More importantly, it’s easy to manage and gain visibility into the Wireless infrastructure.
-We can easily add new devices, manage applications and users and leverage insights that allow us to continually optimize performance and identify anomalies before they become bigger issues.
-Knowing that our data to be hosted within the new UAE Data Center provides us with additional peace of mind that we’ll benefit from increased speed, performance, and security.”
+“The wireless network is the central nervsystem of our operations, educational platform and communications.
+By deploying Extreme solutions, we've been able to establish a high performing, highly available network which becomes the foundation forto offer advanced curriculum.
+More importantly, it's easy to manage and gain visibility into the Wireless infrastructure.
+We can easily add new devices, manage applications and users and leverage insights that allowto continually optimize performance and identify anomalies before they become bigger issues.
+Knowing that our data to be hosted within the new Data Center provideswith additional peace of mind that we'll benefit from increased speed, performance, and security.”

 Maan Al-Shakarchi, Regional Director, Extreme Networks, META.